Changing ClickHouse® settings at the query level

 -

-View the full list of settings specified for a user:
+View the full list of user-level settings:

 yc managed-clickhouse user get <username> <cluster_name_or_ID> -